ESCOMP/CTSM/doc/source/tech_note/Lake/CLM50_Tech_Note_Lake.rst

 ^^^^^^^^^^^^^^^^^^

-Phase change in the lake, snow, and soil is done similarly to that done for the soil and snow for vegetated land units (Chapter 6), except without the allowance for freezing point depression in soil underlying lakes.
+Phase change in the lake, snow, and soil is done similarly to that done for the soil and snow for vegetated land units (Chapter :numref:`rst_Soil and Snow Temperatures`), except without the allowance for freezing point depression in soil underlying lakes.
 After the heat diffusion is calculated, phase change occurs in a given layer if the temperature is below freezing and liquid water